jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ### Help

-When someone else makes a test and it makes sense for you to do so, you may **help**.
+When someone else attempts a test and it makes sense for you to do so, you may **help**.
 Roll an applicable steel, skill, or spell die and add it to their test.
 If they fail their test, trouble is coming for you as well.

 ### Contests

 When you test against someone, you each collect dice as normal and roll a **contest**.
-Compare dice individually, highest to lowest.
-Higher numbers beat lower and count as hits.
-In a tie, bigger dice beat smaller.
-Uncontested dice hit.
-Whoever has the most hits wins the contest.
-In a tie, the situation remains unchanged.
+Whoever has the highest single die roll wins.
+In a tie, a bigger die beats a smaller one.

 ### Extended Tests